 In the early-1990’s, Akira Toriyama reached a status that few mangaka can dream of: his artwork was put on display in exhibits at numerous art museums across Japan.
 Back then, this was only the second time in history that a mangaka had achieved this level of notoriety, with the first being the legendary and prolific Osamu Tezuka, perhaps most well-known for creating Tetsuwan Atom (“Astro Boy”).
 Toriyama had two main exhibits: one that traveled around the country in 1993 through 1994, and another in 1995.
 At each exhibit you could pick up a catalog book to be used as a reference to Toriyama’s artwork as you toured the exhibit.
 These books contained all of the artwork, noted where they were originally published, and any other pieces of information one might find interesting.

-These essays were included in the second (1995) Akira Toriyama Exhibition book, the book produced to go along with the 1995 Japanese museum exhibit.
-This book contained all the pieces of Toriyama’s artwork that were featured in the exhibit, as well as these essays from various people which were displayed along with the art.
-The book provides quality English translations of these essays, so we have simply typed them up as they appear in the book (meaning the spellings for certain character names may not be consistent with what we use elsewhere on the site).
+The following eleven essays were included in both the 1993 and 1995 Akira Toriyama Exhibition books; these essays come from various people which were displayed along with the art.
+The books provide quality English translations of these essays, so we have simply transcribed them verbatim as they appear in the book (meaning the spellings for certain character names may not be consistent with what we use elsewhere on Kanzenshuu).

 by Nobuhiko Horie; editor-in-chief, Weekly Shōnen Jump